dilshod1d/Python_samples/README.md

 This repository contains some Python/Jupyter files that demonstrate the functionality of the Sarus Monitor+ API.
-The demos use some historic European Central bank rates to show some basic to advanced analytic notebook reoports.
+The demos use some historic European Central bank rates to show some basic to advanced analytic reoport notebooks.
-They are designed to demonstrate what can be easily achieved with just a few lines of Python code and are <b>not in ANY way</b> meant to be solutions.
+The reports are designed to demonstrate just what can be easily achieved with a few lines of Python code and are <b>not in ANY way</b> meant to be solutions.

-We will be providing demos in both Python and "R" to help get users to get started.
 This repository is mainly used as a test bed to test for running the demos in Binder.

 ## About Monitor+
 Monitor+ is a commercial JSON Web API that provides easy access to a huge range of historical reference market data from stock exchanges, commodity exchanges, proprietary market data providers and independent pricing agencies as well as currencies, global indices and more.